 HFN – Happy For Now.
 A romance ending where the characters are happy at the moment, but things could change if circumstances do.

 Hybrid author – An author that both self publishes and is traditionally published as well.

 IngramSpark – A pay service to self publish your book.

 Instafreebie – A site that allows you to offer a free sample or book to readers.
-They have a free account where you can just offer a free copy, but paid accounts can collect email addresses for your mailing lists.
 The books are searchable and discoverable on the Instafreebie site if you want them to be.
 Instafreebie has rebranded as Prolific Works but as of Sep 2018 the change hasn’t taken place yet.

 ISBN – The International Standard Book Number.
 This is the 10 or 13 digit number that identifies a specific book.
 An ISBN is mapped to that specific format – so a hardcover and paperback have different ISBNs.
 10 digit ISBNs were used years ago, and all ISBNs issued now are 13 digits.